Multicenter Morphometric Analysis of Stratum Corneum Nanotexture for Skin Barrier Assessment

 TL;DR: We propose and validate a segmentation-based morphometric analysis pipeline on a multicenter stratum corneum nanotexture dataset to quantify skin barrier impairment in atopic dermatitis.

 Abstract: Stratum corneum nanotexture (SCN) has emerged as a promising non-invasive biomarker for quantifying skin barrier impairment and the severity of inflammatory skin diseases such as atopic dermatitis (AD).
 In this multicenter study, we analyzed stratum corneum tape-strip samples from 90 patients with AD and 30 healthy controls recruited in Taiwan and Denmark, yielding a heterogeneous dataset of more than 2,000 SCN images.
 Participants were evenly stratified into four AD severity groups defined by the Eczema Area and Severity Index (EASI), enabling robust evaluation of SCN-derived metrics across the full spectrum of disease severity.
 Previous studies have primarily relied on count-based measures to quantify the density of circular nano-size objects (CNOs) in SCN images from single-center cohorts, without leveraging instance-level segmentation or comprehensive morphometric profiling.
-In this study, we propose and validate a segmentation-based SCN analysis pipeline that integrates YOLOv12 with the Segment Anything Model 3 (SAM3) for accurate CNO delineation in a multicenter setting.
-This framework enables extraction of detailed morphometric descriptors and facilitates systematic evaluation of SCN-derived biomarkers for quantitative skin barrier assessment in AD.
+In this study, we propose and validate a segmentation-based SCN analysis pipeline that integrates YOLOv12 with Segment Anything Model 3 (SAM3) for accurate CNO delineation in a multicenter setting.
+This framework enables the extraction of detailed morphometric descriptors and facilitates systematic evaluation of SCN-derived biomarkers for quantitative skin barrier assessment in AD.

 Primary Subject Area: Detection and Diagnosis